-The contribution and performance of each of the Directors seeking re-election was reviewed by the Nominations Committee at its meeting in January 2016, which recommended to the Board the continuing appointment of each of those Directors.
+The contribution and performance of each of the Directors seeking re-election was reviewed by the Nominations Committee at its meeting in January 2017.

-Under the Articles of Association shareholders may remove a Director before the end of his/her term by passing an ordinary resolution at a meeting.
+Under the Articles of Association shareholders may remove a Director before the end of his or her term by passing an ordinary resolution at a meeting.
 An ordinary resolution is passed if more than 50% of the votes cast, in person or by proxy, are in favour of the resolution.